scottlyttle/gravity-forms-scss/README.md

 1. Drop the gravityforms.scss file and gravityforms folder into your current SCSS project
 2. Open up the gravityforms.scss file and optionally enable and disable the partials
-3. Refresh your compiler so it picks up on the new files.
-When you compile it should output a gravityforms.css in the CSS directory defined in your compiler
+3. When you compile it should output a gravityforms.css in the CSS directory defined in your compiler
-4. Under the GF settings in WordPress, diable the CSS output
+4. Under the GF settings in WordPress, disable the CSS output
 5. Register and enqueue the script in your functions.php like a good developer

 ## Benchmark

-For a basic form that only uses text inuts, textareas, radio buttons and checkboxes (and not RTL)
+For a basic form that only uses text inputs, textareas, radio buttons and checkboxes and not any of GF's more advanced pricing, CAPTCHA or post fields:

 Plugin Output: